Doctoral

 Summary

-The following table presents information about credit requirements in the three SPR degree programs.
-Note: A "0" indicates that the course is required but that no credits accrue toward the SPR degree total, regardless of the number of credits on the transcript.
-"N/A" means that the requirement does not apply to the degree program in question.
+The following table presents information about credit requirements in the three DRTS Religion & Science degree programs.
+Note: A "0" indicates that the course is required but that no credits accrue toward the degree total, regardless of the number of credits on the transcript.
+"NotReq" means that the requirement does not apply to the degree program in question.
+The other numbers indicate the number of credits that can be counted toward the degree for that course.
+In some cases (Core Texts and Science Literacy) only 4 credits are allowed to count even though the work involved amounts to 8 credits—this is because some of the work is essentially remedial.
+In other cases, 0 credits are allowed (as in the language requirements).

 Degree Requirement MA PB-PhD PM-PhD